-- deferment, suspension or revisions. - Deferment, Suspension or Cancellation of Enrolment Application Form must be received at least 28 days prior to the commencement of the following term/s.
+• Deferment, Suspension or Cancellation of Enrolment Application Form must be received at least 28 days prior to the commencement of the following term/s.
 For deferment, No refund will be applicable unless visa has not been granted.
-No refund will be given after an approved deferment or suspension. - In the event where enrolment fee was waived at time of application, WIC shall withhold an amount equivalent to WIC's published enrolment fee from any refund made
+No refund will be given after an approved deferment or suspension.

+• In the event where enrolment fee was waived at time of application, WIC shall withhold an amount equivalent to WIC's published enrolment fee from any refund made